St. Mary's Jacobite Syrian Cathedral, Kothamangalam

-It is one of the most ancient Christian churches in India.
-According to local belief, the church was founded on or before 4th century by a few Syrian Christian families who migrated from Paravur and Angamali.
-The new church established in AD 1338 by four Syrian Christian merchants who bought the entire land of Kothamangalam from a local chief for commodity trading with the nearby state of Tamil Nadu.
+It is one of the earliest Christian churches in India.
+According to a local belief, the church was founded on or before the 4th century by a few Syrian Christian families who had migrated from Paravur and Angamali.
+The new church was established in 1338 AD by four Syrian Christian merchants who bought the entire land of Kothamangalam from a local chief for commodity trading with the nearby state of Tamil Nadu.

 History

 Kothamangalam was a major commercial city during the Portuguese period.
-The Marth Maryam church at Kothamangalam, commonly known as Valiyapally is the oldest of all the churches in the region.
+The Martha Mariyam Cathedral church at Kothamangalam, commonly known as Valiyapally is the oldest of all the churches in the region.
 Present Kothamangalam region was historically known as Malakhachira (മാലാഖച്ചിറ, which literally means "Place of the Angel").
 The name came from a legend associated with Thomas the Apostle.
 According to tradition, the Apostle, during his mission in India, stayed in this region where he had a vision of archangel Gabriel who instructed him to establish seven and a half churches in Malankara.